destaneelg/SafeRoute/README.md

 3. Run 'npm start' in git bash terminal to host application.

+4. Open MySQL Workbench.
+Copy sql files info into workbench and run the file (highlight all data and click thunderbolt) to initiate database.
+Insert your MySQL password for the database password.
+Encrypt it by using process.env.
+Hide the value in the .gitignore file.

 # Dependencies (Refer to package.json for full list of dependencies)
 * npm install
 * npm i react-scripts